learnk8s/learnk8s.io/src/microsAuthentication/content.md

   - The **username** corresponding to the service account used by the Pod - `system:serviceaccount:test:sa-test-1`.
   - The **uid** for system user ID of current user.
 - **Groups** includes the groups that the user belongs to.
 - **Audiences** contains a list of audiences that the token is intended for.
-In this case, only the `api` is a valid audience, you can't use the token for ????.
+In this case, only the `api` is a valid audience.

 _Excellent, you just verified the token!_